Skip to content

 eval "$(aisw use claude work --emit-env)"

-Remove the eval line from your shell config and open a new shell.
+Remove the hook line from your shell config and open a new shell.
+For bash, zsh, and fish, aisw uninstall can do this automatically:

 Terminal window